JEDEC SPHBM4 Standard Announced: HBM Moves Beyond Advanced Packaging

 - SemiAnalysis argues SPHBM4 decisively removes the advanced packaging bottleneck and democratizes HBM; AsymmetricGamma argues the bottleneck is not fully removed.
 [5][9]

-- SemiAnalysis frames SPHBM4 as opening HBM to consumer GPUs and mid-tier chips; Tom's Hardware notes it is not a GDDR killer, implying that cost and performance positioning still limits addressable scope.
-[5][9]
+- SemiAnalysis frames SPHBM4 as opening HBM to consumer GPUs and mid-tier chips; Tom's Hardware notes it is not a GDDR killer, implying cost and performance positioning still limits addressable scope.
+[5][10]

-Status: active and growing
+Status: active but slowing

 Sources